franciscojsf99/distributed-systems/README.md

 For each module, the README file must identify the lead developer and the contributors.
 The leads should be evenly divided among the group members.

-### Code identification

-In all the source files (including POMs), please replace __CXX__ with your group identifier.
-The group identifier is composed by Campus - A (Alameda) or T (Tagus) - and number - always with two digits.

-This change is important for code dependency management, to make sure that your code runs using the correct components and not someone else's.

 ## Getting Started

 The overall system is composed of multiple modules.